This example builds a machine learning model to accurately detect forged banknotes.

 We can see that the numbers of authentic and forged banknotes are similar.

-The above chart shows that the wavelet transformed variance might be the most influential variable for this application.
+The above chart shows that the wavelet-transformed variance might be the most influential variable for this application.

 3. Neural network